zero-waste/say-no-to-plastic/fermentation.md

 # Beer and wine
-[Bison Brewery](http://bisonbeer.co.uk/) sell large refillable bottles of beer--affectionately known as "growlers"--from their shop on East Street.
+[Bison Brewery](http://bisonbeer.co.uk/) sell large refillable bottles of beer affectionately known as "growlers" from their shop on East Street.
 If purchasing beer from a supermarket then don't choose those with six-pack rings.
 Ten packs come in a cardboard box with no plastic.
 Or go to the pub.
 Or brew your own!